kalandjl/LeanAI/README.md

     - maxvit_tiny_rw_224
     - efficientformerv2_s0

-All of these models were trained on public body fat estimate data and varying augmentation datablocks.
+All of these models were trained on public body fat estimation data and varying augmentation datablocks.
 Fastai's python library was used to streamline this process.
+See more in the /core folder.

 ### Front end
 Simple Next.JS frontend which access hugging faces repo api.
 Use bellow commands to run: